larsrh/website/_articles/srilanka/hike.md

 (In the picture, you can make out a small red signpost on the tree to the right of my wife.)

 About two minutes later, we got lost again in another thick forest segment.
-Alas, we found ourselves at a literal precipice and decided it would be better to turn around, We could thankfully discover the right path quickly, because it was only a few meters away from us (horizontally and vertically).
+Alas, we found ourselves at a literal precipice and decided it would be better to turn around.
+We could thankfully discover the right path quickly, because it was only a few meters away from us (horizontally and vertically).

 Not that the right path was significantly less dangerous.